Vocal classes for kids

 Solfege and Syllables

-Cathy taught 30 days ago
+Cathy taught about 2 months ago

 The Student and Tutor focused on vocal exercises, song review, and selection of new songs to work on.
 They reviewed and refined "A Change in Me," targeting specific pronunciations and vocal support.
 The Tutor introduced the concept of dynamics in singing, and assigned three songs for the Student to practice.